hello-robot/stretch_dex_teleop/README.md

 As shown in the GIFs above, Stretch Dex Teleop enables efficient bimanual multijoint motions.
 However, compared to gamepad and web-based teleoperation, it is more complex, less accessible, and currently only supports manipulation not navigation.

-You can see more bimanual teleoperation examples in a real home with [this YouTube video](https://www.youtube.com/watch?v=QtG8nJ78x2M).
+You can see more bimanual teleoperation examples in a real home in [this YouTube video](https://www.youtube.com/watch?v=QtG8nJ78x2M).

 ## Setting Up Dex Teleop